 Wealthy nations including the US, Japan and European countries will begin phasing out HFCs in 2019, China in 2024 and India, Pakistan and less ambitious countries in 2028.
 The treaty reflects the countries’ different levels of development.

-Practical measures for its implementation – technologies to destroy HFCs, new reporting requirements and tools, provisions to develop national strategies to reduce HFCs and replace them with alternatives – are set out by the Kigali Amendment.
+Practical measures for its implementation – technologies to destroy HFCs, new reporting requirements and tools, provisions to develop national strategies to reduce HFCs and replace them with alternatives – are set out by the Kigali Agreement.

 Restricting climate-warming HFCs also opens new doors to redesign more energy-efficient cooling equipment, further increasing climate gains.